hankehly/red-wine-quality/README.md

     - Supervised / offline (batch)
 5. How should performance be measured?
     - Root Mean Square Error (RMSE)
     - _A typical performance measure for regression problems is the Root Mean Square Error (RMSE).
-It measures the standard deviation4 of the errors the system makes in its predictions.
+It measures the standard deviation of the errors the system makes in its predictions.
 For example, an RMSE equal to 50,000 means that about 68% of the system’s predictions fall within $50,000 of the actual value, and about 95% of the predictions fall within $100,000 of the actual value._
 6. Is the performance measure aligned with the business objective?
     - Yes
 7. What would be the minimum performance needed to reach the business objective?